Submitting your case for listing

 Note: A timeline is not a narrative of events but simply a list of date, time, participants, and a brief (no more than one or two line) description of what happened and where.
 See an example here.

-We will also need a list of the parties involved in the case, where they are located, and a brief description of what role they played.
-The names and locations of all judges, attorneys, special masters, guardian ad litems (GAL), special advocates, child and family investigators (CFIs), Dept. of Human Services employees and child protective services (CPS) case workers, private investigators, psychologists, treatment providers of any type, etc. who are or were involved in the case is essential to documenting your case.
-It often isn't necessary or desirable to publish all such details but many times a reader will be lost without them.
-And you will have final say on what is included or excluded before your story is published.
+The names, locations, and contact information for all judges, attorneys, special masters, guardian ad litems (GAL), special advocates, child and family investigators (CFIs), Dept. of Human Services employees and child protective services (CPS) case workers, private investigators, psychologists, treatment providers of any type, etc. who are or were involved in the case is essential to documenting your case.

 Note that we are not interested in cases where you simply didn't like the way the judge ruled.